Art as a form of Reciprocity

 As indigenous humans, we are obliged to give and receive.
 Though forgotten, the movement of reciprocity is inbuilt and now re-emerging in the collective as a matter of practical-spiritual necessity.
 It is the overall focus of my work and the energetic signature of my painting Mandala Rose, Where Spirit Becomes Matter.

 Art and the making of it is the closest thing modern culture has to its indigenous human roots.
 The liminal was more tangible and real for our ancestors.
 Woo didn’t exist.
-We had to be attuned to nature, its fierceness, gentleness, and everything else.
+We had to be attuned to nature, its fierceness, gentleness, all of it.
 Our awareness was grounded in our environment, cyclic rhythms, and a greater intelligence that kept us alive and thriving.
 The invisible world of spirit was part of everyday life, and this aspect of life was honored.

 Current day Art and practice